 Overview

 Research Student

-Prior to this DPhil, Clement completed his MPhil in Development Studies here in ODID as a QEH Scholar.
+Prior to this DPhil, Clement completed his MPhil in Development Studies here in Oxford as a QEH Scholar.
 He received his BA in Political Science with Philosophy from the University of Ghana, Legon.
-Clement works as a Programme Facilitator for UNESCO Center for Peace in Maryland, USA, and has volunteered with the ‘International Association of Students in Economics and Commercial Sciences’ (AIESEC) in Kazan, Russia.
+Clement previously worked as a Programme Facilitator for UNESCO Center for Peace in Maryland, USA, and has volunteered with the ‘International Association of Students in Economics and Commercial Sciences’ (AIESEC) in Kazan, Russia.
 He has also worked as a Research Assistant for Konrad Adenauer Stiftung (KAS-Ghana), the Institute for Democratic Governance (IDEG-Ghana), and the Politics Department at the University of Ghana.

+Overview